Migraine: Causes, Symptoms And Treatment

 • Aura symptoms last for more than an hour.

-Which complications can arise due to migraines?
+What complications can arise due to constant migraines?

 Some of the most common triggers of migraine are mentioned below.